pen-lang/pen/doc/src/references/language/types.md

 [number x, ...xs]
 ```

-Note that **expressions within list literals are evaluated lazily**; they are evaluated only if their values are required but only once.
+Note that **expressions within list literals are evaluated lazily**; they are evaluated only if their values are required.

 ## Records